-San Francisco, CA (May 3, 2017) Kindred Biosciences, Inc. (NASDAQ: KIN), a biopharmaceutical company focused on saving and improving the lives of pets, today announced financial results for the first quarter ended March 31, 2017 and provided updates on its programs.
+San Francisco, CA (May 8, 2018) Kindred Biosciences, Inc. (NASDAQ: KIN), a commercial-stage biopharmaceutical company focused on saving and improving the lives of pets, today announced financial results for the first quarter ended March 31, 2018 and provided updates on its programs.

 Development and Corporate Milestones

-- The pilot field study of epoCat™ (feline recombinant erythropoietin) for the control of non-regenerative anemia in cats demonstrated a statistically significant increase in red blood cell levels.
-In addition, KindredBio has further engineered the molecule and has made a significant improvement.
-The Company will be moving forward with the enhanced variant of epoCat in its development program.Anemia is a common condition in older cats which is often associated with chronic kidney disease, resulting in decreased levels of endogenous erythropoietin. epoCat is a recombinant protein that has been specially engineered by KindredBio with a prolonged half-life compared to endogenous feline erythropoietin.
+- The pilot field effectiveness study of the enhanced version of epoCat™ (long-acting feline recombinant erythropoietin) for the control of non-regenerative anemia in cats has been initiated and enrollment is ongoing.Anemia is a common condition in older cats which is often associated with chronic kidney disease, resulting in decreased levels of endogenous erythropoietin.
+Chronic kidney disease can affect approximately half of older cats. epoCat is a recombinant protein that has been specially engineered by KindredBio with a prolonged half-life compared to endogenous feline erythropoietin.
+The PK data suggest that the molecule may have a sufficiently long half-life to allow for once-monthly dosing.

-- A pilot field study assessing oral tolerability and palatability is ongoing for two formulations of KIND-015 for the management of clinical signs associated with equine metabolic syndrome.
-The lead formulation will move into further development.
+- A pilot field study assessing oral tolerability and palatability of KIND-015 for the management of clinical signs associated with equine metabolic syndrome has been completed.
+The Company has optimized the formulation for KIND-015 and has initiated a pilot field effectiveness study.

-Total research and development expenses for the quarter ended March 31, 2017 were $3.8 million, compared to $3.4 million for the same period in 2016.
-The $0.4 million year-over-year increase in research and development expenses was primarily due to increased biologics batch production and testing costs, including lab supplies, as well as higher stock-based compensation expense and consulting costs.
+Total research and development expenses for the quarter ended March 31, 2018 were $5.3 million, compared to $3.8 million for the same period in 2017.
+The $1.5 million year-over-year increase in research and development expenses was primarily due to higher headcount and related expenses as the company focuses on advancing its biologics programs, as well as increased biologics batch production and testing costs, including lab supplies.

-Total general and administrative expenses for the 2017 and 2016 first quarters were $2.8 million and $2.0 million, respectively.
-Expenditures in the first quarter of 2017 increased across the board.
-The $0.8 million increase in the first quarter of 2017 over the same period in 2016 included a mix of higher stock-based compensation expense, payroll and related expenses, legal and professional fees, as well as corporate and marketing expenses.
+Total general and administrative expenses for the 2018 and 2017 first quarters were $4.9 million and $2.8 million, respectively.
+Expenditures in the first quarter of 2018 increased across the board.
+The $2.1 million increase in the first quarter of 2018 over the same period in 2017 included a mix of higher payroll and related expenses, marketing, travel and conference expenses as a result of pre-launch activities and the build-out of a small commercial team.
+In addition, higher corporate infrastructure costs and stock-based compensation expense also contributed to the increase in expenses.

-As of March 31, 2017, KindredBio had $68.1 million in cash, cash equivalents and investments, compared with $57.8 million as of December 31, 2016.
-Net cash used in operating activities for the first quarter of 2017 was approximately $5.9 million, offset by $16.5 million in net cash proceeds from the sale of securities in conjunction with an At Market Issuance Sales Agreement with FBR Capital Markets & Co.
-The Company also invested approximately $0.3 million in capital expenditures for the build-out of its GMP biologics manufacturing facility.
+As of March 31, 2018, KindredBio had $70.8 million in cash, cash equivalents and investments, compared with $82.5 million as of December 31, 2017.
+Net cash used in operating activities for the first quarter of 2018 was approximately $11.2 million.
+The Company also invested approximately $0.4 million in capital expenditures for the build-out of its Elwood, Kansas manufacturing facility.

-For the 2017 calendar year, the Company reiterates its previous guidance for operating expenses to be in the range of $30 million to $32 million, excluding the impact of stock-based compensation expense and the impact of acquisitions, if any.
-The Company’s anticipated expenditures for the remainder of the year include the build-out of a small commercial team, and preparations for distribution, commercial scale-up and manufacturing for Mirataz and Zimeta.
-Additionally, KindredBio plans to focus on the development of its pipeline candidates, as well as the necessary manufacturing requirements for its biologics program.
+For the 2018 calendar year, the Company reiterates its previous guidance for operating expenses to be in the range of $44 million to $48 million, excluding the impact of stock-based compensation expense and the impact of acquisitions, if any.
+The Company is preparing for the commercial launches of Mirataz and Zimeta including the scale up of a commercial team and will continue to focus on the development of its core pipeline candidates and programs.
+Additionally, KindredBio plans to invest $14.0 to $16.0 million in capital expenditures on the construction and build-out of its Elwood, Kansas facility for its biologics programs.
+Revenues for Mirataz and Zimeta are expected to have a substantial impact on cash utilization and expenses.

 Webcast and Conference Call